bisqwit/password_codecs/README.md

 Episode date: 2019-06-22
 Research by: Bisqwit, 2017

+* ironswordpass.php (PHP): An encoder and decoder for the passwords.

 ## Season 2 Episode 1: NES G.I.
 Joe — The Atlantis Factor

 Video link: http://youtu.be/7tUtO_2BknQ